 Inquiry based science program with grade appropriate kits; hands-on units based on National Science standards.
 Science programs teach physical, earth, life, and health sciences through science texts, videos, computer resources, and field trips.
 We have a major emphasis on scientific inquiry, including process skills and the scientific method.

-Pre-K, TK and Kindergarten students participate in a chronological student of key Old and New Testament stories via Christian School International curriculum.
+Pre-K, TK and Kindergarten students participate in a chronological study of key Old and New Testament stories via Christian School International curriculum.
 Our first- through fifth-grade students learn a biblical, christian worldview and Bible survey curriculum with Building on the Rock.

 In all grades, students commit scripture to memory and attend a weekly, joint chapel service.